alialib/alia/docs/in-depth/signals.rst

   operation, the second operand isn't read.

-* When *either* operand is readable and fully resolves the result of the operation, the other is allowed to unreadable.
+* When *either* operand is readable and fully resolves the result of the operation, the other is allowed to be unreadable.
 The result will still be readable.

 The Ternary Operator